-You’ll know it’s him because when you peek at his computer screen his background will be a scenic splendor of rolling hills, mountains or prayer flags.
-His Facebook friend count will be over-the-roof and his wall will be plastered with the broken English ‘miss-you’ of friends he met along the way.
+You’ll know it’s him because when you peek at his computer screen, his background will be a scenic splendor of rolling hills, mountains or prayer flags.
+His Facebook friend count will be through-the-roof and his wall will be plastered with the broken English ‘miss-yous’ of friends he met along the way.
 When he travels he makes lifelong friends in an hour.
-And although contact with these friends is sporadic and may be far-between, his bonds are unmessable and if he wanted he could couch surf the world… again.
+And although contact with these friends may be far-between, his bonds are unmessable and if he wanted he could couch surf the world… again.

 He’ll squeak like an excited toddler when his latest issue of National Geographic arrives in the mail.
 Then he’ll grow quiet, engrossed, until he finishes his analysis of every photo, every adventure.
 In his mind he’ll insert himself in these pictures.
 He’ll pass the issue on to you and grill you about your dreams and competitively ask about the craziest thing you’ve ever done.
 Tell him.
 And know that he’ll probably win.
 And if by chance you win, know that his next lot in life will be to out do you.
 But then he’ll say, “Maybe we can do it together.”